nielsdekoeijer/flametui/README.md

     - [ ] **Denote PIDs**:
         I'd like to be able to see the PID of the stuff.
 Can be done ya?

+## Kernel Versions
+I have tested on strictly recent kernels.
+I know there are some issues, for example on RT linux.
+We use dynamic allocations to populate the eBPF ringbuffers.
+Dynamic allocations use spinlocks.
+There are some issues with the corresponding locks on older kernel versions.
+One [patch](https://github.com/torvalds/linux/commit/8b62645b09f870d70c7910e7550289d444239a46) fixes this by switching to `raw_spinlock_t`, in 6.12.
+Before that I have observed issues...

 ## AI Usage Disclaimer
 Code is mostly hand-written, but AI was used heavily in researching both eBPF, how to create flamegraphs, and other systems programming details.
 Personally, I enjoy generative AI the most for doing research and learning.